Stensul raises $7M to make email creation easier for marketers

 “Stensul has zeroed in on a massive problem space hiding in plain sight,” said Javelin’s Alex Gurevich in the funding announcement.
 “Email Marketing is used by every large company in the world, and the amount of time and money spent on email creation is far more than most people realize.
 The quality of top-tier customers that stensul has been able to bring on made it clear to us that they have a solution that really delivers value on day 1.”

 Companies that have used Stensul include YouTube, Grubhub, BMW, Lyft and Box.
-Dinkin said he will continue to invest in product, but he the big goal with the new funding is to grow sales and marketing.
+Dinkin said he will continue to invest in product, but the big goal with the new funding is to grow sales and marketing.